lfn-cnti/bestpractices/cbpps/0003-api-server-configuration.md

 * Role-based access control (RBAC) mode allows you to configure `Role` objects and grant them authorizations while enabling them to be associated with users and groups via `RoleBinding` objects.
 These objects are Kubernetes API objects as opposed to ABAC policies.
 * Webhook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint and practically defer access control decisions to a non-K8s entity
 * Node authorization is a special-purpose authorization mode that specifically authorizes API requests made by Kubelets.
-* AlwaysAllow allows all requests to be accepted (practically bypass access control) AlwaysAllow is a bad choice.
+* AlwaysAllow allows all requests to be accepted (practically bypass access control).
+AlwaysAllow is a bad choice.
 The recommended way is to use “Role-based access control” since it gives a rich and manageable way to define access control in Kubernetes.
 Beyond the security perspective, this also makes the cluster compatible with applications requiring special authorization setup.